Kelly-Nesh/Branch-Chat/README.md

 ### Scaling

-<p>With the current setup of the backend and frontend, the app can be easily scaled as the customer base grows.
-Some include: </p>
+With the current setup of the backend and frontend, the app can be easily scaled as the customer base grows.
+Some include:

 - Implement websockets instead of polling from the database